Shaaali/identity-apps/docs/quickstarts/qsg-spa-sample.md

-# Quickstart: Single page application sample
+# Single page application sample

 This quick start guide will deploy the sample application in your local environment and secure it with Asgadeo using OpenID Connect.